firetreedesign/ccbpress-core/readme.txt

-=== Church Data Connect for Church Community Builder ===
+=== Church Data Connect for PushPay ChMS ===
 Contributors: firetree, danielmilner
-Tags: church, ccb, church community builder, chms, gutenberg Requires at least: 4.3
+Tags: church, ccb, church community builder, pushpay, chms, gutenberg Requires at least: 4.3
-Tested up to: 6.3
+Tested up to: 6.4
 Requires PHP: 5.3
-Stable tag: 1.5.0
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: http://ww.gnu.org/licenses/gpl-2.0.html

-Introducing the easiest way to display information from Church Community Builder (CCB) on your church WordPress site.
+Introducing the easiest way to display information from PushPay ChMS (formerly Church Community Builder) on your church WordPress site.

 == Description ==

-Introducing the easiest way to display information from Church Community Builder (CCB) on your church WordPress site.
+Introducing the easiest way to display information from PushPay ChMS (formerly Church Community Builder) on your church WordPress site.

 Requires a [Church Community Builder](http://churchcommunitybuilder.com/) account.

 = Features: =
 * API Status Dashboard Widget
 * Group Information Block and Widget
-* CCB Login Block and Widget
+* ChMS Login Block and Widget
 * Online Giving Block and Widget

 = Do More With Add-ons =

-Extend the capabilities of Church Data Connect for Church Community Builder with these add-ons:
+Extend the capabilities of Church Data Connect for PushPay ChMS with these add-ons:

-* [Events](https://churchdataconnect.com/downloads/events/) - Display event data from Church Community Builder.
+* [Events](https://churchdataconnect.com/downloads/events/) - Display event data from PushPay ChMS.
 * [Gravity Forms](https://churchdataconnect.com/downloads/gravityforms/) - Add people to group, events, and process queues.
-* [Groups](https://churchdataconnect.com/downloads/groups/) - Display group data from Church Community Builder.
+* [Groups](https://churchdataconnect.com/downloads/groups/) - Display group data from PushPay ChMS.

 == Installation ==

 1. Upload the `ccbpress-core` folder to the `/wp-content/plugins/` directory.
-2. Activate the Church Data Connect for Church Community Builder plugin through the 'Plugins' menu in WordPress.
+2. Activate the Church Data Connect for PushPay ChMS plugin through the 'Plugins' menu in WordPress.
-3. Configure the plugin by going to the CCBPress menu that appears in your WordPress Admin.
+3. Configure the plugin by going to the Church Data menu that appears in your WordPress Admin.

 == Screenshots ==